asonmay/GuessingGame/README.md

 ## Tools

-I did not use any tools, just my brain.
+I used no tools for the programming of this game, just my brain.
+I did, however, use claude for the making of this README file.